Master's Thesis Summer Term 2026

 For IMME students starting their studies from WT24/25 onwards, the main requirements for the Master's thesis registration are: the successful completion of (1) at least 75 credit points including all compulsory modules, (2) 5 CP in the area of “scientific work”, and (3) at least one seminar worth 10 credit points (click here for the official examination regulations).

-For BWL/Business Economics students starting their studies before WT24/25, the main requirements for the master thesis registration are: the successful completion of (1) at least 75 credit points, (2) at least two specialization sections (please consider the particularities for the specializations "Marketing and E-Business" and "Economics"), and (3) at least one seminar worth 10 credit points (click here for the official examination regulations).
+For BWL/Business Economics students starting their studies before WT24/25, the main requirements for the Master's thesis registration are: the successful completion of (1) at least 75 credit points, (2) at least two specialization sections (please consider the particularities for the specializations "Marketing and E-Business" and "Economics"), and (3) at least one seminar worth 10 credit points (click here for the official examination regulations).

 For BWL/Business Economics students starting their studies from WT24/25 onwards, the main requirements for the Master's thesis registration are: the successful completion of (1) at least 75 credit points, (2) 5 CP in the area of “scientific work”, (3) at least two specialization sections (please consider the particularities for the specializations "Marketing and E-Business" and "Economics"), and (4) at least one seminar worth 10 credit points (click here for the official examination regulations).

-Supervision approach: An important aspect of the Master's thesis is to work independently on the topic - individual supervision meetings should not exceed four to five appointments of 30 minutes each (not including a meeting to specify the topic).
+Supervision approach: An important aspect of the Master's thesis is to work independently on the topic.
+Individual supervision meetings should not exceed four to five appointments of 30 minutes each (not including a meeting to specify the topic).
 In the meetings, your supervisor is not a substitute for your own efforts to solve problems.
 Thesis supervision does not include prior review of parts of the thesis or a "first draft".
 All thesis supervision meetings take place face-to-face on campus.

-Submission: Submission of the thesis is no later than September 30th 2025 (see the website of the examination office for further details on the submission requirements and process - submission procedure of your Master's thesis: Click here).
+Submission: Submission of the thesis is no later than September 30th 2026 (see the website of the examination office for further details on the submission requirements and process - submission procedure of your Master's thesis: Click here).

 Questions: Please read the above carefully.
 If you have any questions not answered by the above information, contact Ida-Anna Thiele (ida-anna.thiele@ovgu.de).